Graduate and Postdoc Trainees

 Lauren Rudolph

 Lauren RudolphLauren’s research focused on the role of estrogens in the development of the spinal nucleus of the bulbocavernosus (SNB), a sexually dimorphic motor nucleus that controls erections and ejaculations in rats.
 Estrogen-controlled SNB development occurs during a critical period, and her research focused on the mechanisms by which the estrogen sensitivity of SNB motoneuron morphology is limited to this developmentally restricted critical period.
 Specifically, she was interested in the roles of estrogen receptor alpha (ERα) and brain-derived neurotrophic factor (BDNF) in mediating estrogen-dependent SNB dendrite growth during the early postnatal period.
 She completed her PhD in 2014.
-After conducting postdoctoral research at UCLA under the direction of Dr. Paul Micevych, she is now an Assistant Professor of Biology and Neuroscience at Allegheny College.
+After conducting postdoctoral research at UCLA under the direction of Dr. Paul Micevych, she is now an Assistant Professor of Neuroscience at Kenyon College.

 Sam Slowinski